EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 <img src="assets/cam-setup.png"  width="80%">

-Begin by choosing a resolution - 720 x 1080 is a good compromise between speed (i.e. maximum frame rate) and resolution, and clicking 'Update'.
+Begin by choosing a resolution - 1280 x 720 is a good compromise between speed (i.e. maximum frame rate) and resolution - and clicking 'Update'.

 A live stream can be initialised using 'Start/Stop Stream' - and a rotating cursor next to the button will indicate that the camera is running.

 Use the live display to ascertain what changes, if any, may be required.

-You can then use the three buttons - LED, Exposure and Frame-rate, to make adjustments as required.
+You can then use the three tabs - LED, Exposure and Frame-rate, to make adjustments as required.
 However, changes to the camera's - exposure, frame rate, and resolution, should only be made when the 'Start/Stop Stream is deactivated. **Changes are only implemented when clicking 'Update'.**

 The following are descriptions for each of the settings in the Camera View.
 * **LED**: The percentage brightness of the LED ring light.
 Note that the lighting can also be adjusted by using the lighting mount up and down, and by screwing/unscrewing the darkfield adapter.
 The LED will by default go to sleep when not needed during an experiment.
 * **Exposure**: The shutter speed at which the camera operates in milliseconds - 20 ms is a good starting point.
 * **Frame-rate**: The frame-rate at which videos are captured.
-Note that for high resolutions, such as 2048x2048, you will need to reduce exposure time below 10ms if you would like to achieve a frame-rate higher than 15-20fps.
+Note that for high resolutions, such as 2048x2048, you will need to reduce exposure time below 10ms if you would like to achieve a frame-rate higher than 10-15fps.
 * **Resolution**: Presets for resolution at which images will be captured.

 ***For changes to the camera settings to take effect you must press the `Update` button at the bottom of the Camera Settings section.***